-Measure Details How did you spend your service pupil premium allocation last academic year?
-We used the funding in the same way as identified above as our intention was to use the strategies to support all learners.
-What was the impact of that spending on service pupil The pupils in receipt of the service pupil premium benefited from a variety of enrichment opportunities and activities that extended their cultural premium eligible pupils? capital offer.
+Measure Details How did you spend your We used the funding in the same way as identified above as our intention service pupil premium was to use the strategies to support all learners. allocation last academic year?
+What was the impact of that The pupils in receipt of the service pupil premium benefited from a variety of spending on service pupil enrichment opportunities and activities that extended their cultural capital ofpremium eligible pupils? fer.